simpledotorg/container-deployment/doc/RUNBOOK.md

 - `kubectl exec -it <pod-name> /bin/bash -n <ns>` will allow you to connect to the pod
 - The DHIS2 configuration file path is `/opt/dhis2/dhis.conf`
 - To connect to PostgreSQL, identify the PostgreSQL pod using the `kubectl get pods -n <ns>` command, then use the `kubectl exec <>` command to connect and the `psql` command to access the database.

+## SSO user creation and login
+To login with SSO, first you need to create your user profile.
+Please log in as an admin at https://sso.simple.org/admin/, create a user account for yourself, and assign the "simple_team" group to your account.
+You can find the password in 1Password.
+After creating your account, log out from the admin account and log in to Grafana using the new username and password you created for yourself